OpenFabrics/fsdp_build/README.md

 Luckily for us, the scripts provided for running commands within containers already handle copying files into the container as well as running commands from within the container so we don't need to worry about `CMD` or `COPY`.

 Essentially, your Dockerfiles are going to include a Docker image for the OS, and then any packages you would like installed within the container.
-There are many pre existing OS images out there already within the Docker repository.
-These can be seen using the command `docker search`.
+There are many pre existing OS images out there already within the Docker repository which can be found using the command `docker search`.
 An example of this would be something like `docker search centos` to display your pre existing options for centOS operating systems.
 Additional information about the Docker repository can be found [here](https://docs.docker.com/docker-hub/repos/).

 #### Example of a Dockerfile:
 ```